How to enroll in courses?

 Course enrolment is the process of making course requests for a future term using Quest, completed in a block of time (approximately one week in length) before open class enrolment begins for that future term.
 Faculties will make teaching plans using this course demand data.
 Visit the course selection offerings list for undergraduate students to view the available future term courses.

-- Refer to your Undergraduate Calendar (Health Studies or Public Health) or your individual course sequence to determine required and/or restricted elective courses for the specific term.
+- Refer to your Undergraduate Calendar (Health Sciences or Public Health) or your individual course sequence to determine required and/or restricted elective courses for the specific term.

 - Check the course descriptions to ensure you meet the prerequisites for the course.